SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 ### Window Mode is not supported
 Thus far all modern AVR parts with more than 1 comparator have had a "windowed mode" that can be selected to group 2 comparators into a single "windowed" comparator, where both comparators must use the same positive input, while the negative inputs define the upper and lower bounds of the "window", and interrupts can be generated when the state rises above, or falls below the input, or when it enters or leaves the window.

 The Comparator library does not support this odd option.
-There are no plans to add support for this odd feature.
+There are no plans to add support for this feature - it's an awkward amount of synchronization for this library to provide - it would need logic to permit .
 Note also that this is entirely separate from the ADC "window comparator" mode, where a similar effect is achieved with the ADC set in free-running mode.

 ## Properties of the Comparator class

 ### input_p